rustybrownlee-llm/splunk-installation/README.md

 1. Download Splunk installers to `installers/` directory:
    - Splunk Enterprise 10.0.1 or 9.4.6 (both included)
+   - Universal Forwarders (all versions included):
+     - 10.0.2 for Windows (matches Enterprise 10.x)
+     - 9.4.6 for Windows (matches Enterprise 9.4.6)
-   - Splunk Universal Forwarder 9.3.2 (Windows and Linux)
+     - 9.3.2 for Windows and Linux (universal compatibility)

 2. Verify all add-ons are present in `linux-splunk-package/downloads/`